 For one thing, Patreon won’t add much if you’re still looking to grow your audience.
 Established names can drop onto any platform and magic up a following with a simple announcement on socials, but discoverability is a key feature that’s missing on Patreon.
 Some of the top alternatives allow visitors to discover you, thereby aiding you in growing your audience and revenue.

 Patreon is also extremely rigid in several of its practices.
-The site only features the subscription model which, while effective, locks you out of getting those one-off donations or tips that some people are more comfortable giving.
+The site only features the subscription model, which, while effective, locks you out of getting those one-off donations or tips that some people are more comfortable giving.

 On top of that, Patreon has also courted controversy for censorship, banning certain influencers as well as an NGO account.
 Whether Patreon’s actions and content policies are justified or not, many other platforms tend to be more open to content as long as it’s legal and of a certain standard of quality.

-Top 10 Patreon Alternatives
+Top 18 Patreon alternatives

 In order to choose a Patreon alternative, it’s a good idea to compare some of the platform’s features against Patreon.
 It’s also good to look at fees that either charges, along with a comparison of user interfaces.
 The sorts of pricing models offered may also be a key differentiator, with consideration paid toward whether you’re looking for tips, monthly subscription fees, or one-time lump sums.

-🥇 #1.
+🥇 1.
 Whop.com

 Whop is a one-stop-shop for all sorts of digital products, including downloadable software, courses, Discord communities, web apps, and exclusive content.
 It’s a marketplace with fantastic discoverability and allows content creators to get their name out fast.